mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `ethSolidityInstallCompiler`
-This task installs a best-attempt platform-specific solidity compiler into the `sbt-ethereum` repository (or choose a supported version).
+This task attempts to install a platform-specific Solidity compiler into the `sbt-ethereum` repository (or choose a supported version).
 Sample usage:
 ```tut
 1 + 1